-What’s more, Foley sound is added after the film has been made and edited.
+What’s more, the Foley sound is added after the film has been made and edited.
 As opposed to standard sound effects.
-For example, for sound effects for a smashed bottle, the sound would be recorded and then enhanced to make it sound realistic.
+For Foley Sound examples, a sound effect for a smashed bottle, the sound would be recorded and then enhanced to make it sound realistic.
 Whereas Foley sound effects tend to focus on sounds that are caused by humans.
-These have been categorised into three different sections:
+These have been categorized into three different sections:

 This is one of the most common Foley sounds created by Foley artists, as it’s often tricky for filmmakers to pick up the sound of footsteps.
 Particularly if the film is set in a loud place.